girasquid/LEMUR/README.md

   end
 end
 ```

-4. Create a file unicorn.rb (in the config folder) and make it look like this:
+- Create a file unicorn.rb (in the config folder) and make it look like this (update application=):

 ```ruby
 # Sample verbose configuration file for Unicorn (not Rack)
 #